 What are Ethical Investments?

-However, we should note that there can be a significant disparity of how ethical an investment is.
+However, we should note that there can be a significant disparity in how ethical an investment is.
 For example, at the lower end, this might simply be a stock investment that is not involved in certain sectors.
 This might include alcohol, tobacco, gambling, or ammunition.

 Then, you have ethical investments focused on stocks that are improving the way in which they deal with social and environmental issues.
 But, if you want to go ‘full’ ethical investing, you’ll likely need to buy shares in companies that are focused entirely on making the world a more social and environmental place.